 Oily Skin Works Better With Oil-based Products.

 Sure, alcohol-based products can dry up the skin.
 But it dries it so much that it also rips off your skin of moisture.
 That prompts your oil glands to produce more oil.
-So next time you buy something for your oily skin, pick an oil-based product since oil attracts excess oils and impurities in your pores but will never leave your skin so dry so your oil gland will not overcompensate for lost oil which does cause over oil production.
+So next time you buy something for your oily skin, pick an oil-based product since oil attracts excess oils and impurities in your pores but will never leave your skin so dry so your oil gland will not overcompensate for lost oil which does cause excess oil production.

-Stress Contributes to Having An Oily Skin.
+Stress Contributes to Having Oily Skin.

 After cleansing your face, though you might think you don't need it cause you already have too much oil, you still need to moisturize.
 Even oily skin needs to be hydrated.
-Moisturize to make sure you give your skin enough moisture it needs so it won't need to produce more oil for you.
+Moisturize to make sure you give your skin enough moisture so it won't need to produce more oil for you.
 Use our Acne Stop Gentle Gel to moisturize your skin and experience less oil while fighting stubborn acne.

 A mask treatment can also help in managing your oily skin as it can hydrate the skin while working on the trapped and excess oils from your pores.
 Try our Acne-Stop Facial Mask to leaves skin feeling smooth and looking radiant - all while fighting stubborn acne!